 Certification of devices to Z-Wave standards prior to distribution and/or sale is mandatory.
 This is covered in the agreements that must be accepted and signed as a prerequisite to the purchase of a Z-Wave SDK.

-- Classic and Z-Wave Plus devices are tested by our independent test partners; BuLogics in Philadelphia, Pennsylvania, USA and Pepper-One in Zwickau, Germany.
+- Z-Wave Plus devices are tested by our independent test partners: BuLogics in Philadelphia, Pennsylvania, USA; Pepper-One in Zwickau, Germany; IDG in Guangzhou, China .
 The role of the test partner is to confirm the test results provided by the developer.
-Contact information is provided in the Classic certification form and on the Z-Wave Plus certification portal.
+Contact information is provided in the Z-Wave Plus certification portal.

-- Custom ASIC implementations for QFN certifications are tested by Sigma Designs’ team in Singapore.
+- Custom ASIC implementations for QFN certifications are tested by Silicon Labs team in Singapore.

-Regardless of whether it is Classic Z-Wave or Z-Wave Plus, certification is also a prerequisite for the use of the Z-Wave logo or name.
-The Z-Wave or Z-Wave Plus logo on a product or package assures consumers, dealers, integrators and service providers that the products will reliably perform with any other Z-Wave certified device designed for the same region.
+Certification is also a prerequisite for the use of the Z-Wave logo or name.
+The Z-Wave or Z-Wave Plus logo on a product or package assures consumers, dealers, integrators and service providers that the products will reliably perform with all Z-Wave certified products designed for the same region.

 A detailed description of the certification program is described in this document:

 Z-Wave Certification Support